-From the Director of Marketing, the Director of Education, the Head of Film and TV Brisbane and some of our incredible industry professional female tutors, here’s what they had to say about being a female in the creative industries.
+From the Director of Marketing, the Director of Education, Film + TV Lecturers and some of our incredible industry professional female tutors, here’s what they had to say about being a female in the creative industries.

 “Never say no, within reason, take every work opportunity you can.” – Sue-Ann Stanford - Director of Education

 "Being top of your game whether in the creative industries or otherwise requires resilience, self-motivation and an inquisitive mind.
 I always advise my staff to ‘get comfortable with being uncomfortable’ because unless you push through those challenging boundaries to get to ‘the other side’ you will never learn or grow to understand what you are really capable off.
 Always be open to learning, to challenging yourself, and to exploring new and better ways of doing things.
 Don’t be afraid to have a laugh – of course being in the creative industries it does rattle the soul so laughter is par for the course." - Karen Markakis - Director of Marketing and Branding

 “The pendulum is swinging in the right direction for women and industry initiatives supporting the female gaze are more prominent than ever, so opportunity is in the air.
 My advice to other women is be fearless in your approach, don’t be afraid to be the director calling the shots, support other female creatives and continue to learn by doing.
 Success is a slow burn, where the right attitude and collaboration with the right team is important.” – Brianna Larance, Film & TV Lecturer Sydney